CTMQ

 Eleanor Buck Wolf was sort of Mrs. Wetherfield I guess.
 She had a great love for Wethersfield and its history, and was an active environmentalist, painter, poet and published author.
 (Her “published book” is… The Barns of Wethersfield and… it doesn’t look all that fantastic.
 But that sounds mean.
 I don’t want to be mean!
 Her name is on two CTMQ posts!
 That’s right, there’s also the Eleanor Buck Wolf Nature Center in town.
 And it’s cute.

 As for the land trust’s parcel along the Wethersfield Cove on the Connecticut River… it’s not the easiest trailhead to find.
-I parked at The Wethersfield Academy which may or may not be closed permanently, crossed Hartford Avenue, and walked in between two houses to the gate.
+I parked at The Wethersfield Academy across the street, crossed Hartford Avenue, and walked in between two houses to the gate.

 Then I walked along the fence marking someone’s backyard towards the cove and… there’s no trail.
 I wandered around behind the private property.
 No trail.
 I wandered back towards the woods and… still no trail.
 The GMCT does publish a map of trails but darned if I could find any.